daxmawal/StarPU-Inference-Server/docs/installation.md

 ctest --test-dir build --output-on-failure
 ```

-Tests link against the static `gtest` binaries provided by the system and reuse
+Tests link against the vendored `googletest` submodule and reuse the
-the dependencies you installed above.
+dependencies you installed above.